 We have an investment in the equity securities of REE Automotive, an e-mobility company.
 These equity securities are measured at fair value each reporting period with changes in fair value reported through an unrealized gain or loss within Other income (expense), net in our Consolidated Statements of Operations.
-As of December 31, 2022, our investment in REE shares was valued at \$1.9 million based on a closing price on that date of \$0.39 per share.
+In the fourth quarter of 2023, REE Automotive executed a one-for-thirty reverse stock split of its common shares, resulting in a proportional increase to its share price.
+As of December 31, 2023, our investment in REE shares was valued at \$0.8 million based on a closing price on that date of \$5.14 per share.